Messingkauf Dialogues

 The Messingkauf Dialogues (Dialoge aus dem Messingkauf) is an incomplete theoretical work by the twentieth-century German theatre practitioner Bertolt Brecht.
 John Willett translates "Der Messingkauf" as "Buying Brass".
-According to one Brecht scholar "Brecht worked on [the Messingkauf] primarily during the late 1930s and early 1940s.
-In Brecht’s words it contains, “a lot of theory in dialog form.”"
+According to a book from Brecht scholar Anthony Squiers, "Brecht worked on [the Messingkauf] primarily during the late 1930s and early 1940s.
+In Brecht’s words it contains, 'a lot of theory in dialog form.'"